SamvritSrinath/cse15l-lab-reports/Lab3/Lab3.md

 		arr[arr.length - i - 1] = temp;
     }

-Where we assign a temporary value to store the initial value, swap the value of the array at index `i` and then swap the value of the array at index `arr.length - i - 1` with the initial value.
+Where we assign a temporary value to store the initial value, swap the value of the array at index `i` and then swap the value of the array at index
+`arr.length - i - 1` with the initial value.

 ## **Part 3**: Something new

 Something new I learned was regarding how to build and configure your own server.
 Before Week 2, the concepts of queries, handling requests, Ports and instantiazing a server were not known to me.
 However, after learning about these concepts, I was able to build a server and handle requests.
 Things like splitting up a query, using `regex` and returning valid output were all new to me.
-Also, knowing which URL to use to access the server from the `ieng6` virtual machine was also new to me
+Also, knowing which URL to use to access the server from the `ieng6` virtual machine was also new to me.

 (format: `http://ieng6-20x.ucsd.edu:PortNum`).